Build Expertise that Spans Boundaries

 Professionals with a master’s in Forensic Mental Health may work with individuals or at the policy level to support effective and collaborative criminal justice, mental health, addiction treatment and social service systems.

-Graduates are prepared to provide expertise that is trauma-informed, culturally competent and grounded in evidence-based best practices as they work across criminal justice, mental health, substance abuse and social service systems.
+Whichever track you choose, you’ll be prepared to provide expertise that is trauma-informed, culturally competent, and grounded in evidence-based best practices in your work across the criminal justice, mental health, substance abuse and social service systems.

 While you will complete some clinical coursework, this is a non-clinical degree program.
 Graduates who remain in New York will not be eligible to sit for state licensure.
 Students intending to relocate should review the licensure requirements where they intend to practice.